mmghunaim/mmghunaim/README.md

 With following TDD approach, I write automated tests to develop testable, scalable, maintainable, and refactorable codebase.

-I play projects from the development phase to the deployment and operations processes, so it can be used by the end-users.
+I play with projects from the development phase to the deployment and operations processes, so it can be used by the end-users.